Zen: Scripture

-The role of the scripture
+The role of scripture in Zen

 Zen is deeply rooted in the teachings and doctrines of Mahāyāna Buddhism.
-Classic Zen texts, such as the Platform sutra, contain numerous references to Buddhist canonical sutras.
+Classic Zen texts, such as the Platform sutra, contain numerous references to Mahāyāna sutras.
 According to Sharf, Zen monastics "are expected to become familiar with the classics of the Zen canon".
-A review of the early historical documents and literature of early Zen masters clearly reveals that they were well versed in numerous Mahāyāna sūtras, as well as Mahayana Buddhist philosophy such as Madhyamaka.
+A review of the early historical literature of early Zen clearly reveals that their authors were well versed in numerous Mahāyāna sūtras, as well as Mahayana Buddhist philosophy such as Madhyamaka.